Transgender ‘conversion therapy’ associated with ‘severe psychological distress’

-Exposure to gender identity "conversion therapy" — efforts by a secular or religious professional to change a transgender person’s gender identity — is associated with suicide ideation and attempts, according to a new study published Wednesday in the journal JAMA Psychiatry.
+Exposure to "conversion therapy" — efforts by a secular or religious professional to change a transgender person’s gender identity — is associated with thoughts of and attempts at suicide, according to a study published Wednesday in the journal JAMA Psychiatry.

+Dr. Jack Turban, the study’s lead author and a resident physician in psychiatry at Harvard Medical School, said it was the first study "to show that gender identity conversion efforts are associated with adverse mental health outcomes, including suicide attempts.”

-The study is also novel because of its large sample size — over 27,000 transgender people responded to the researchers' survey — and its broad approach to identifying past efforts to change participants’ gender identity.
+But this was novel, he said, because of its large sample size — over 27,000 transgender people responded to the survey — and its broad approach to identifying past efforts to change participants’ gender identity.

-Of these more than 27,000 respondents, 71 percent recalled speaking to a religious adviser or secular therapist about their gender identity, and of those, roughly 20 percent said these interactions involved efforts to change their gender identity from transgender to cisgender.
+Seventy-one percent of respondents recalled speaking to a religious adviser or secular therapist about their gender identity, and of those, roughly 20 percent said these interactions involved efforts to change their gender identity from transgender to cisgender.

 “This is important because some experts continue to advocate for gender identity conversion efforts for young children,” Turban said in a statement.
 “We hope our findings contribute to ongoing legislative efforts to ban gender identity conversion efforts.”